Arrival and dismissal of pupils

 - 1st – 6th class are also brought to the front gate by their class teacher.
 1st – 6th finish school at 3pm.

 - Parents of children travelling by bus should inform the school.

 - Names of people authorised to collect a child should be made known to the class teacher.

 Please do not park in the designated bus spaces, or yellow box at the school gate at ANY time of the day.
 It is vital for safety reasons to use the pedestrian crossing when crossing the road as with 130+ children being dropped and collected, we want to ensure maximum safety to avoid any unnecessary accidents.

 Early Collection/ Late Arrival

 - All parents/guardians must collect their child from the school if he/ she are taken from the school outside of normal hours.
 The parents must also drop the child back to the classroom.
 A note of the time and who is collecting is made on our school reporting system “Aladdin” by the class teacher.

 To see if you are eligible for the Primary Scheme bus service from Bus Eireann, please check http://www.buseireann.ie

 By Government Law, under the Education Welfare Act 2002 every Primary School is obliged to report any child who is absent for 20 days or more to the Education Welfare Officer, who will investigate the situation by contacting parents.

 A note is required from parents to explain any children’s absences.
-This note can be written in the homework diary or on a note to the class teacher.
+This note can be submitted on Aladdin, by emailing the class teacher or calling the office.